 Science also tells us that smiling increases attractiveness and helps temper the response of those around us.
 When you smile at someone, you activate the reward center in both your brains.
 They’re more likely to smile back—thanks to a message from their cerebral cortex—making your interaction more positive.
 Smiling also makes us more creative and better problem solvers.

-It’s no surprise that last year saw an increase in fear and anxiety among Americans.
+It’s no surprise that the past two years saw an increase in fear and anxiety among Americans.
 And while clinical cases need to be handled with caution and the appropriate treatment, many people can reduce fear by making more conscious choices.

 According to the Anxiety and Depression Association of America, limiting caffeine and alcohol can help.
 Getting adequate sleep and exercise is another positive way to ease the stress that contributes to fear and anxiety, along with identifying and avoiding your own personal triggers.

 Instead of the nightly doomscroll through an unending list of negative headlines, choose activities that give you joy wherever possible.
-Some psychologists now recommend theatre improv as one effective treatment.
+Taking part in positive action to help your community is one way to ease concerns.
+Some psychologists even recommend theatre improv as one effective treatment.

 10. Be kind.

 Some years ago, author and motivational speaker Wayne Dyer famously wrote, “When given the choice between being right and being kind, choose kind.”
-This year chief medical officers from Chicago to Vancouver echoed that sentiment, suggesting kindness as the antidote to the fear and uncertainty proliferating in the wake of the pandemic.
+This year chief medical officers from Chicago to Vancouver echoed that sentiment, suggesting kindness as the antidote to the fear and uncertainty proliferating in the wake of our changing times.
 There’s a reason for this advice.

 Not only does kindness increase oxytocin and generate feelings of goodwill and happiness, it also reduces blood pressure along with depression and anxiety.
 One study from Western Reserve University School of Medicine found that acts of kindness improve everything from our satisfaction with life to our physical health—and can even delay death over the long term.